Torme/rn-news/README.md

 ```bash
 npx expo
 ```
-This command will start the Expo development server and open a web page in your default browser.
+This command will start the Expo development server.
 From there, you can run your app on a simulator/emulator or a physical device using the Expo Go app.

 ### Step 4: Set Up a Simulator/Emulator or Physical Device